Norwalk DCF Lawyer

 During the hearing, the person against whom the substantiation finding was entered has the right to present evidence to refute the findings.
 Moreover, DCF bears the burden of proving guilt by a preponderance of the evidence.

 However, the standard is still lower than it would be in a criminal proceeding.
-A Norwalk DCF lawyer could provide representation during an appeal and work for a positive resolution of the case against you.
+A Norwalk DCF attorney could provide representation during an appeal and work for a positive resolution of the case against you.

 Work with a Norwalk DCF Attorney

 A DCF substantiation finding could have long term implications.
 The results may be published in a public registry, which could lead to personal embarrassment and professional complications.
 The findings could trigger further action, including limitations on parental rights or even removal of the child from your home.

 When you work with an experienced Norwalk DCF lawyer, you gain a legal advocate who will fight for your rights and the welfare of your family.
 Having an ally can prepare you for the process and help you avoid common mistakes that increase the potential for adverse consequences.
-To learn how a knowledgeable DCF attorney could help you reach a positive outcome, call Mark Sherman Law.
+To learn how a knowledgeable attorney could help you reach a positive outcome, call Mark Sherman Law.